17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 (Note that, when looking at total job openings, occupational and physiotherapy assistants are included in a larger occupational category that includes other therapeutic assistants such as audiology technicians, massage therapists, and speech therapy aides.)

-- Highest-paying provinces and territories—Saskatchewan, Quebec, Alberta, and Ontario
+- Highest-paying provinces and territories—BC, Quebec, and Alberta

 - Typical entry-level education—Diploma

 Are you trying to figure out what technical careers are in demand?
 Well, software engineering and design is definitely one of them.
-In fact, from 2015 to 2024, it's expected that the field will have more job openings than qualified workers to fill them.
-More than 400 jobs could be left vacant.2 Some of those openings will be due to the need to replace workers who move into management, sales, or higher-level engineering positions.
+Almost 21,000 jobs are expected to be created in software engineering between 2017 and 2026.2 Some of those openings will be due to the need to replace workers who move into management, sales, or higher-level engineering positions.
 But most them will be due to new job creation.

 Anticipated growth in the computer, telecommunications, and mobile technology sectors is expected to fuel the demand for software engineers and developers.
 Additionally, growth in sectors like machinery and equipment manufacturing could further drive the demand.
 As a result, you may be able to pursue a lot of potential opportunities in a high-tech career related to the design and development of software systems and applications.

-- Highest-demand provinces and territories—BC, Manitoba, New Brunswick, Nova Scotia, Ontario, and Quebec
+- Highest-demand provinces and territories—Saskatchewan, PEI, Manitoba, New Brunswick, Nova Scotia, Ontario, and Quebec

 - Median hourly wage—$43.27

-- Highest-paying provinces and territories—Alberta, Ontario, Manitoba, and Quebec
+- Highest-paying provinces and territories—Alberta, Ontario, and Manitoba

 - Typical entry-level education—Bachelor's degree